telerik/ajax-docs/controls/grid/how-to/Filtering/operate-with-the-filterexpression-manually.md

 ````

->note With the .NET 3.5 build of RadGrid for ASP.NET AJAX and LINQ filter expressions enabled (EnableLinqExpressions = true), the filter expressions set for the grid either internally by its filtering mechanism or manually in code should conform to the LINQ expression syntax instead of the old T-SQL syntax.
+>tip With the .NET 3.5 build of RadGrid for ASP.NET AJAX and LINQ filter expressions enabled (EnableLinqExpressions = true), the filter expressions set for the grid either internally by its filtering mechanism or manually in code should conform to the LINQ expression syntax instead of the old T-SQL syntax.
 Only thus they will be evaluated properly by the control.
 >

->note From **Q2 2015** version of **UI for ASP.NET** we introduce a new method on the *GridTableView* object called **GetEntitySqlFilterExpression**.
+>tip From **Q2 2015** version of **UI for ASP.NET** we introduce a new method on the *GridTableView* object called **GetEntitySqlFilterExpression**.
 The method allows you to get the filter expression in the Entity SQL syntax.
 However you still need to enable the **EnableLinqExpressions** property in order to use this method.
 Otherwise you will receive an exception.
 The code snippet below demonstrates how to use the method.
 >

 ````C#